Table of Contents

 - Special Needs theatre

-In conclusion, we want to share a fantastic resource for relaxed performances.
-Side Door.
+Furthermore, we want to share a fantastic resource for relaxed performances called Side Door.
 Side Door matches performers with spaces.
-Furthermore, spaces can be anywhere, including your own home.
-So, you can create your own relaxed performance by making it custom to exactly what you want and need.
-Please check them out.
+Furthermore, these spaces can be anywhere, including your own home.
+Therefore, you can create your own relaxed performance by making it custom to exactly what you want and need.